Alla Yaroshinskaya: Biography

-As a student at Kiev University, Yaroshinskaya was a political dissident, attempting to expose party corruption, for which she was branded an "unreliable" person and suffered intimidation and administrative penalties.
+As a student at Taras Shevchenko National University of Kyiv, Yaroshinskaya was a political dissident, attempting to expose party corruption, for which she was branded an "unreliable" person and suffered intimidation and administrative penalties.
 On one occasion the KGB abducted her and tried to force her to abandon her views.
 Upon graduating, she worked as a correspondent for the local newspaper, The Soviet Zhitomirshchina, for 13 years.

 After the election of Mikhail Gorbachev, she co-founded "Za perestroiku" ("For Perestroika"), one of the first political clubs in the USSR, and the NGO Regionalny drazhdansky front (The Regional Civil Front).
 She also began self-publishing a newspaper, Stenogramma, promoting resistance to the Soviet totalitarian regime.
 Her husband was put under pressure to divorce her and her son was discriminated against at school.

 In late 1986 she began investigating the evacuation following the Chernobyl disaster.
 She and her husband travelled secretly into radiation-contaminated areas, since the newspaper she worked for had banned such activities.
 She concluded that evacuees from highly contaminated villages had been resettled in areas barely less contaminated; that the only available food for them was heavily irradiated, their accommodation was inadequate and their health problems were officially denied or ignored.
 Her article was refused for publication, but she distributed samizdat copies.

 In 1989 she was proposed as a candidate to Gorbachev's first parliament, which led to intense criticism of her in the Soviet media, and a criminal case being brought against her for her criticism of the authorities.
 Despite persecution of her and her supporters, meetings in her support gathered over 20,000 people and she was elected with 90.4%.